Pranay-Chopra/CluMS/README.md

 [![Framework](https://img.shields.io/badge/Framework-GNOME/Gtk3.0-blue.svg)](https://gtk.org/)

 CluMS (or Club Management Software) is a proprietary software developed by [FORCE-Club](github.com/FORCE-Fest) for managing the members, teams and events organized and contained within the club.

+#Back Story
+The project was initially intended as the Grade 12 CBSE Computer Science project of the club leaders [Pranay Chopra](github.com/Pranay-Chopra) and [Neil Virmani](github.com/NVirCX)